gremo/react-directus/README.md

 npm install react-directus @directus/sdk
 ```

-The `<DirectusProvider>` component makes the Directus SDK available to any nested components that need to access it.
-Assuming that the `<App />` component is the root-level component:
+The `<DirectusProvider>` component makes the [Directus JavaScript SDK](https://docs.directus.io/reference/sdk/) available to any nested components that need to access it.
+Assuming that `<App />` component is your root component:

 ```jsx
 import { App } from './App';